How To Handle A Breakup: What To Do When Your Relationship Is Failing

 Finally, (this bears repeating) make sure you're talking things out.
 Whether you have a friend or family member to talk with or you need some neutral third party, you're definitely going to feel better about things when you take the time to talk to someone about everything.
 You may feel like you're completely fine with the relationship ending, but if the relationship has been going on for any length of time, there's bound to be something in there you're not quite over with yet.

 If you're really struggling with your breakup transition, it may be time to seek out some help.
-BetterHelp can set you up with a professional who will help you with this difficult time.
+Think about reaching out to a professional who will help you with this difficult time.
 It's not just about getting over the other person.
 It's also about getting comfortable with yourself before you jump into another relationship.